 Some risk of surgical complications (certain procedures have more risks than others)

-Inserting a breast implant is a fairly simple procedure and may not require extra hospital time if it can be done at the same time as the mastectomy.
+Inserting a breast implant is a fairly simple procedure.
+It may not require extra hospital time if it can be done at the same time as the mastectomy.

 The shape of the reconstructed breast with an implant may not look or feel quite like the natural, opposite breast, especially as you age and your natural breast changes shape.
 For this reason, implants are better for women with small or medium-sized breasts with little or no sagging .